 Being predictable in the wrong areas will destroy your marketing.

-- It will bore your marketplace.
+- It will attract fewer enquiries.

 - It will camouflage your business and stop you getting noticed.